tendermint/tendermint/docs/architecture/adr-043-blockchain-riri-org.md

 ## Status

-This design has been implemented and is currently going through acceptance testing.
-The Implementations have been stages in the following PR:
+This design is under active development.
+The Implementations have been stages in the following PRs:

 * [Routine](https://github.com/tendermint/tendermint/pull/3878)
 * [Processor](https://github.com/tendermint/tendermint/pull/4012)